 The Hopeful Trials are trials of new preparations intended to alleviate HSV infections and prevent recurrences.
 The trials have been running since January 2017.

 Hopeful Trials Entry Requirements (UK only, Oct.
 2019)

-Volunteers are invited for trials of the HB and HA series.
+Volunteers are invited for trials of the HB series.
 These trials are suitable for those with frequent outbreaks (who are also in greatest need of effective treatment).

 To obtain valid results, participation has to be limited to: